bashaer310/Freelance-Platform/README.md

 - **Category Management**:
   - Admin can create and manage categories (e.g., Web Development, Data Science, UI/UX)
-  - Retrieve categories with handling pagination and filtering
+  - Retrieve categories with pagination and filtering
   - Update or delete existing categories

 ## Technologies Used